Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Yellowing leaf edges

 Underfeeding Creeping Fig is the reason for yellowing of the leaves at the edges.
-Monthly feed it with a balanced, water-soluble fertilizer through out the growing period is recommended.
+Monthly feeding with a balanced, water-soluble fertilizer through out the growing period is recommended.

 You liked it?
 Share on social media.